Blood Ties (TV series)

 Blood Ties is a Canadian television series based on the Blood Books by Tanya Huff; the show was created by Peter Mohan.
 It is set in Toronto, Ontario, and features a 4-and-a-half century old vampire, Henry Fitzroy, assisting private investigator Vicki Nelson in dealing with crime committed via paranormal elements, a similar premise to an earlier series also set in Toronto, Forever Knight.
 It premiered in the United States on March 11, 2007, on Lifetime Television, and during fall of 2007 on City and Space in Canada.
 In May 2008, Lifetime declined to renew the series.

 Plot

-Blood Ties, set in Toronto, Ontario, centres on Vicki Nelson (Christina Cox), a former Toronto Police Service officer who left the force to become a private investigator when her eyesight begins to degenerate from retinopathia pigmentosa.
+Blood Ties, set in Toronto, Ontario, centres on Vicki Nelson (Christina Cox), a former Toronto Police Service officer who left the force to become a private investigator when her eyesight begins to degenerate from retinitis pigmentosa.
 Through her work she teams up with the 470-year-old vampire Henry Fitzroy, who happens to be the illegitimate son of Henry VIII.
 The mutual attraction between them is complicated by Vicki's relationship with former partner and lover Mike Celluci.
-In the beginning, he does not believe in the supernatural and thinks that Vicki is losing her mind along with her eyesight.
+In the beginning, he does not believe in the supernatural and thinks Vicki is losing her mind along with her eyesight.
 Also in the picture is Vicki's assistant Coreen, who was hired because of her knowledge of the occult and to keep her quiet about Henry.
 Coreen is thoroughly enamored of both the occult and Henry, which can get her into trouble.